OmniVirt/OmniVirtVRPlayer-Android-Example/README.md

-# VR Player and Monetization for App Developers
+# 360° Video Player and Monetization for Android

 OmniVirt makes the leading player for 360° video experiences across mobile and desktop.
-Upload your 360° content to OmniVirt and serve it into your app.
+Upload your 360° content to OmniVirt and serve it into your app in very easy steps.

 The OmniVirt advertising platform enables developers and publishers to monetize their apps with engaging VR content.
 Simply integrate the OmniVirt SDK into your iOS, Android or Web application and get paid for presenting sponsored 360° video experiences to your users.
 Backfill your inventory with premium CPM experiences from OmniVirt’s network of advertisers.
 We support both 360° and 2D video ads inside VR apps.